CoachesDoug Williams - Head Coach, 21st Year

 Brett Thomas - Assistant Coach, 3rd Year

 Brett Thomas is in his third year with the Bulldogs coaching staff.
 Coach Thomas will be working with the catchers and coaching 1st base.
 Thomas was a catcher at Diablo Valley College before being recruited to play at UC Berkeley.
 Thomas was an Undergraduate Assistant for one year at Cal before moving to Okotoks, Alberta, Canada to work in the Dawgs Baseball Academy where he spent three years, two as the Varsity Head Coach.
 In Thomas’ two years as head coach he led the team to back to back Provincial Titles and a Canadian National Championship.
 Thomas coached a Canadian Junior National Team catcher each year including 2012 Milwaukee Brewers draft pick Chris Shaw.
 Coach Thomas is single and currently resides in Walnut Creek.

 Alex Weeks - Assistant Coach, 3rd Year

-Alex Weeks is in his first year with the Bulldogs.
+Alex Weeks is in his third year with the Bulldogs.
 Coach Weeks will be working with the outfielders and coaching 3rd base.
 Weeks played outfield for the Bulldogs from 2006-2008 where he won three Coast Conference Championships.
 His first season was cut short by injury causing him to redshirt his first year.
 In his first full season, Weeks started nearly every game in the outfield for the Bulldogs.
 In his sophomore season, Weeks was named team captain and voted second team All-Conference.
 He started every game in the outfield that year for the Bulldogs.
 After CSM, Weeks attended San Diego State University, graduating from there in 2010.
 Before coaching at CSM, Weeks coached at Serra High School.
 The Bulldog outfielders and hitters will benefit from his experience and knowledge of the game.
 Coach Weeks is single and currently resides in Burlingame.